ssbc/docs/README.md

 # Secure Scuttlebutt

-This repo is a collection of documents for the secure-scuttlebutt project.

 Secure-scuttlebutt is pre-beta.
-You can download and test the software, but please be prepared for issues.
+You can download and test the software, but please be prepared to deal with issues.

-Repos:
+We're working hard to package the beta!

+**Repos:**

- - [scuttlebot](https://github.com/ssbc/scuttlebot) - The main application.
+ - [Scuttlebot](https://github.com/ssbc/scuttlebot) - The main application.
 Includes the database, networking, command-line tools, and web ui.
- - [secure-scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) - The core database library.
+ - [Secure-Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) - The core database library.
 Wraps leveldb with tools for reading, writing to, and replicating feeds.
- - [phoenix](https://github.com/ssbc/phoenix) - The web ui for scuttlebot.
+ - [Phoenix](https://github.com/ssbc/phoenix) - The web ui for scuttlebot.

 ## About

 Secure Scuttlebutt is a decentralized network which gossips blockchains in a peer-to-peer mesh.
-It is an alternative to hosted Web applications, with greater protections for user data, and greater freedom to choose your software.
+It is an alternative to hosted Web applications, with greater protections for user data and greater freedom to choose your software.

-### The blockchains

-Each blockchain message is signed by the user's private key.
-Unlike Bitcoin, these blockchains require no proof-of-work or global sync, because each user runs their own independent chain.

-The signed blockchain structure is used to ensure consistency across the network.
-The signature proves authorship, making it possible for messages to be gossipped among peers.
-The prev-hashes reveal changes to history, stopping users from attempting to change their old messages after publishing.
-With these protections, the network can converge on one universal state.

 ### Gossip replication